jkeefe/jkeefe.github.io/family-projects/README.md

 # Family Projects for Smart Objects

 This is the companion website for [_Family Projects for Smart Objects: Tabletop Projects That Respond to Your World_](http://amzn.to/2cY2PAH) by [John Keefe](http://johnkeefe.net).
-Here you'll find code you can copy and links to ingredients for every project in the book.
+Here you'll find all the parts, information and code you need for every project in the book.

 # The Book